 What Type of Diet is Best for People with Addiction Issues?

 Talk to any expert and the opinions will vary, but at the Alternative to Meds Center inpatient holistic addiction centers, we prefer to cover all of the angles.
 Below we will list some of the dietary guidelines our patients follow, and why they help the brain chemistry.

 Foods to Avoid When Recovering from Drug Addiction

-Getting enough nutrients is imperative for anyone recovering from addiction, at Alternative to Meds Center we advocate the use of nutrient and supplements to ensure our clients have the support needed to function at a high level during recovery from drug and alcohol use.
+Getting enough nutrients is imperative for anyone recovering from addiction, at Alternative to Meds Center we advocate the use of orthomolecular medicine (nutrients and supplements) to ensure our clients have the support needed to function at a high level during recovery from drug and alcohol use.
 We also monitor portion control during meals, and ensure organic whole foods are served, along with a selection of raw foods and veggies at each meal.

 We see many instances in which someone will attend a traditional rehabilitation center for drugs and alcohol, where diet is not a factor, and for many, their recovery is delayed due to unhealthy eating habits, or addictions to caffeine, sugars, or breads.
 Oftentimes, overuse of energy drinks, or stimulating products, will lead to a triggering of past addictive thoughts or behaviors.
 The only true way to break free from addictions is to be fully aware and mindful of how the things we take into our body, impact our overall health and brain function.